 (b) At imminent threat of persecution, penalization or harassment

-for seeking to exercise their rights under the Aarhus Convention.
+in any way, for seeking to exercise their rights under the Aarhus Convention.
 Such penalization, persecution or harassment may arise from the acts or omissions of public or private entities or individuals.

-B. Complaints to the Rapporteur
+B. Complaints to the Special Rapporteur

-2. A complaint may be submitted to the Rapporteur on environmental defenders by:
+2. A complaint may be submitted to the Special Rapporteur on environmental defenders by:

 (a) Any member of the public, either on their own behalf or on behalf of another member of the public;